jawerg/meterdata/presi.md

 ---

-## Loading Data into Clickhouse Pt.1
+## Loading Data into ClickHouse Pt.1

 Use duckdb to generate one Parquet file from csv with filter and large row groups: